S3DEV/utils/README.md

 # utils_2.3.1

-The **utils** package is a centralised location for commonly used utilities; such as database connections, JSON (config file) reading, etc.
+The **utils** package is a centralised location for commonly used utilities; such as database connections, colourmaps, JSON (config file) reading, etc.

 ####LINUX INSTALLATION: